Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Theory

 The Biological Ensemble, Eq. \ref{BiologicalEnsembleCC}, determines the theoretical outcomes and testable predictions that can be used to inform the experimental observations of \cite{wirth2023monitoring}.
 Like the Canonical Ensemble in equilibrium thermodynamics \cite{reif2009fundamentals}, the Biological Ensemble can predict microscopically observable behavior such as the impedance measurements described in the previous section.
 To see this, we assumed that the switch positions are correlated with the GPCR conformations generated by the Z and E forms of the ligand.
 It follows that Eq. \ref{BiologicalEnsembleCC} predicts the relationships among the impedance observations in \cite{wirth2023monitoring}

-Three solutions of the biological ensemble exist for small chemical flux $J_0=0$ (Figure \ref{SolutionsNoMax}A).
-One solution (yellow) corresponds to the Canonical Ensemble \cite{reif2009fundamentals} valid for systems in thermal equilibrium.
-We refer to this solution for all permissible flux values $J_0$ as the Thermodynamic Branch \cite{prigogine1978time}.
-Two other solutions are $\Pr(p)=1,\; \Pr(d) = 1-\Pr(p) = 0$ and $\Pr(p)=0,\; \Pr(d) = 1-\Pr(p) = 1$ (blue and red).
-We refer to these solutions as the kinetic branch.
-It should be noted that $J_0=0$ represents the conditions typically used to determine ligand binding to receptor equilibrium constants (binding isotherms) and rate constants (dissociation rate).

-The solutions in Figure \ref{SolutionsNoMax} represent the local maximums of information transmission.
-The capacity of the system is at a local maximum in the solutions.
-Two parameters determine the system output, the change in free energy $\beta (E_p-E_d)$ and the externally driven flux $J_0$.
+The solutions in Figure \ref{SwitchQuasi} represent the local maximums of information transmission.
+Two parameters determine the system output, the change in internal energy $\beta \Delta E =\beta (E_p-E_d)$ and the externally driven flux $J_0$.
 Rapid shifts in these two quantities may initiate a shift from one local maximum to another.

 For most pharmaceutical applications, the control parameters are altered by changes in the ligand and ligand conformation.
 Of particular importance are jumps initiated by a change in ligand or ligand conformation that move the switch from the ``on position, $\Pr(p) \rightarrow 1$ to the ``off position, $\Pr(d)=1-\Pr(p) \rightarrow 1$.
 One type of jump among solutions is particularly important, jumps in which changes in ligand conformation lead to changes in the switch position.
 This permits the ligand, which may be a drug, to control the downstream cellular response to the ligand.
 In this study, we focus on the identification of these jumps in the observations in \cite{wirth2023monitoring}.
 This informs the efficacy of a drug candidate.